roman-dvorak/AIRDOS04/sw/README.md

 Download and save the [airdoscontrol](https://raw.githubusercontent.com/UniversalScientificTechnologies/AIRDOS04/AIRDOS04A/sw/airdoscontrol) somewhere in your Linux computer.
 Then make it executable by setting the executable flag on the downloaded file.

     chmod u+x airdoscontrol

+The airdos control uses [hidapi library](https://pypi.org/project/hidapi/) to communicate with AIRDOS, therefore please check that hidapi is installed or install it by

+    sudo python3 -m pip install hidapi

 The utility needs correct [system access rights](https://linuxconfig.org/tutorial-on-how-to-write-basic-udev-rules-in-linux) to the hid device.
 Create the file  `/etc/udev/rules.d/99-batdatunit.rules` in your Linux system with the following content:

 ```